moonyouj889/cereal_humidity/README.md

 ## Introduction

-This is a data engineering project based on the Hadoop Ecosystem, specifically utilizing Kafka, Apache Beam with Flink runner, Spark and HBase running on top of a Hadoop cluster.
-The raw data was sourced from [Schneider Electric Exchange](https://shop.exchange.se.com/home), under ["Food & beverage drying process"](https://shop.exchange.se.com/apps/39065/food-beverage-drying-process#!overview).
-The data was collected to monitor and control the moisture level in breakfast cereal production line.
-The oven was operated with a collection of sensors that reported measurements every minute while the product humidity data were sampled manually in a lab at irregular times.
+This is a data engineering project based on the Hadoop Ecosystem, utilizing Kafka, Beam running on Flink, and Spark and HBase running on a Hadoop cluster.
+The raw data was sourced from [Schneider Electric Exchange](https://shop.exchange.se.com/home), under the ["Food & beverage drying process"](https://shop.exchange.se.com/apps/39065/food-beverage-drying-process#!overview).
+The data was collected to monitor and control the moisture level of the product in a breakfast cereal production line.
+The oven was operated with a collection of sensors that reported measurements every minute while the product humidity data was sampled manually in a lab at irregular times.
 The data span from 5/21/2014 to 6/11/2014.

 There are three problems that this project aims to solve: